LuaLS/LLS-Addons/CONTRIBUTING.md

 2. Create a branch where you can make your changes.
 Try to name the branch something related to what you are doing, e.g. `issue-58` or `busted-addon`.
 3. Create an `info.json` file that lives in your addon's directory (e.g. `addons/myAddon/info.json`.
 You can copy an `info.json` from [an already included addon](https://github.com/LuaLS/LLS-Addons/blob/main/addons/cc-tweaked/info.json) as a template.
 4. In your `info.json`, specify a `name` (display name) and `description`.
 The `size` and `hasPlugin` values will be generated automatically.
+5. Run [StyLua](https://github.com/JohnnyMorganz/StyLua) to apply the proper code style
-5. Commit your addon as a submodule to your fork
+6. Commit your addon as a submodule to your fork
    - Your git command should look like `git submodule add $HTTP_CLONE_URL addons/myAddon/module`.
    - If you have many miscellaneous/config files in your addon repository, please create a new branch (e.g. `publish`) where you can include the minimum number of files (`LICENSE` is fine).
 You can then use `git submodule add -b $BRANCH_NAME $HTTP_CLONE_URL addons/myAddon/module` to add your addon.